BBO-repo/ros-exercise/README.md

 cd /workspace/gem_ws
 catkin_make
 ```
-I've stored the `data/rosbag/odo-sync-one-minute-record.bag` containing the record of the two topics `/gem/base_footprint/odom` and `/lio_sam_lo/mapping/odometry` from the `one-minute-record.bag`.
+I've stored in this repository the [`data/rosbag/odo-sync-one-minute-record.bag`](data/rosbag/odo-sync-one-minute-record.bag) containing the record of the two topics `/gem/base_footprint/odom` and `/lio_sam_lo/mapping/odometry` from the [`one-minute-record.bag`](https://drive.google.com/drive/folders/1EkXp5G8VEJRu8eVFWPyHbI31-YVU9Hka).
 To get synchronized odometry data, from the container terminal, just run the odo_sync.launch after the previous build.
 ```
 source /workspace/gem_ws/devel/setup.bash
 roslaunch /workspace/gem_ws/src/odo-sync/launch/odo_sync.launch
 ```
 You should have the file `/workspace/data/odo_sync/odo_sync.txt` containing the synchronized odometries.
+I've joined to the repository a sample of record of synchronized odometry data [odo_sync_recorded.txt](data/odo_sync/odo_sync_recorded.txt).
 This file contain timestamp, ground truth position [x,y,z] and localize only LIO-SAM odometry position [x,y,z].
 I've made a quick python script [gem_gt_vs_lio_sam_lo.py](scripts/gem_gt_vs_lio_sam_lo.py) to plot the ground truth odometry versus the LIO-SAM-LO one.<br>

 Note:<br>
 + To compare odometries, initial robot position have been substrated to ground truth position.
 + Also just for the exercise purpose, initial robot frame and world frame are aligned.
-Else it would have been required to transform lio-sam odometry to world system coordinate, for that [scipy.spatial.transform.Rotation.align_vectors](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.align_vectors.html) can be used for example to determine the rigid transformation between the two frame.
+Else it would have been required to transform lio-sam odometry to world system coordinate.
+For that [scipy.spatial.transform.Rotation.align_vectors](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.align_vectors.html) can be used for example to determine the rigid transformation between the two frame.

 Run the python script to display ground truth and LIO-SAM-LO trajectories and associated Mean Square Error (MSE).
-I've joined to the repository a record of synchronized odometry data btu you could alos use antoher one produced by the `odo-sync` package.
+You can use the [odo_sync_recorded.txt](data/odo_sync/odo_sync_recorded.txt) or another one produced by the `odo-sync` package.
 ```
 python3 /workspace/scripts/gem_gt_vs_lio_sam_lo.py /workspace/data/odo_sync/odo_sync_recorded.txt
 ```